+ What is an institutional repository?

 + How do I submit materials to OpenBU?

-If My CV has been rolled out to your academic unit, please use My CV
+If you are BU faculty and My CV has been rolled out to your academic unit, please use My CV

 - a statement such as “I authorize the BU Libraries to deposit the enclosed item(s) on my behalf”;